dev-luqman/aws-lightsail-python-app/README.md

-# Exceed Backend Workflow 🚀
+# AWS Lightsail Container Workflow 🚀

 This README provides an overview of the "Simple Python Application" workflow to lightsail container, designed to automate the deployment process for a Python-based backend application using GitHub Actions.
 Additionally, it includes instructions on how to run the application locally using Docker Compose.